Running an Origin Trial

 - Unexpected delays in releasing

-- With the 6 week Chrome release cycle, code may not land in the intended release, meaning it is not shipped until the subsequent release.
+- With the 4 week Chrome release cycle, code may not land in the intended release, meaning it is not shipped until the subsequent release.
 Alternatively, the code may land in the release, but the Chrome stable rollout is delayed, meaning it not available/installed until much later than expected.
-When a trial typically runs for 18 weeks (3 Chrome releases), such delays can significantly impact the availability of the experimental feature and the ability to collect sufficient data.
-For features that transition from origin trial to shipping in consecutive releases, the unavailability of the feature might extend well beyond the intended 1 week gap.
+When a trial typically runs for 12-16 weeks, such delays can significantly impact the availability of the experimental feature and the ability to collect sufficient data.

 - Feature changes or new areas experimentation